Thescattypotty/SpringSeedGenerator/README.md

 ### Commands

 - `./springboot.sh new <project_name>`: Create a new Spring Boot project.
-- `./springboot.sh make:model <entity_name>`: Generate entity classes, repository interfaces, DTOs, and mappers for a specified entity.
+- `./springboot.sh make:model <entity_name>`: Generate entity classes, repository interfaces, DTOs, and mappers for a specified entity , and the restAPI Controller
 - `./springboot.sh run`: Restart MySQL and Apache2 services, and start the Spring Boot application.

 ### Running the Application